chiefmikey/the-myspace/README.md

 > "Instagram is for @losers like some of the characters Paul Rudd plays in
 > movies.
 But real life actor Paul Rudd sends me messages on **The Myspace**!"

-Even _ding dongs_ who don't know squat about virtual anxiety driven platforms are into it:
+Even _ding dongs_ who don't know squat about virtual anxiety-driven platforms are into it:

 > "I really like **The Myspace**, I just wish I could link it to my Bebo